coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 This command is intended to be used to instantiate existential variables when the proof is completed but some uninstantiated existential variables remain.
-To instantiate existential variables during proof edition, you should use the tactic instantiate.
+To instantiate existential variables during proof edition, you should use the tactic :tacn:`instantiate`.

-See also: ``instantiate (num:= term).`` in Section :ref:`TODO-controllingtheproofflow`.
+See also: ``instantiate (num:= term).`` in Section :ref:`controllingtheproofflow`.
 See also: ``Grab Existential Variables.`` below.